26-year-old dead after Orléans shooting

 -

-Second body recovered from Grand River after women seen struggling on the water
+Second body recovered from Grand River, search called off for missing women

-The search for two women who ran into trouble while out on the Grand River in Kitchener, Ont. has ended as a second body has been recovered.
+The search for two missing women has ended after a second body was found on the banks of the Grand River in Paris, Ont.

 -